cpoc-internal/rccl-install/README.md

   git clone https://github.com/cpoc-internal/rccl-install
   ```

-2. Run the shell script to install the nccl test without accessing the folder
+2. Run the shell script to install the nccl test without accessing the folder, Run this as ROOT

   ```
    chmod +x /root/rccl-install/rccl-install.sh